eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

   - *Exaggerate width by 0.1* (otherwise the shapes overlap which makes it hard to understand them)
   - *Color by selection* (coloring individual lanes makes it easier to understand geometry before and after [internal junctions](Networks/SUMO_Road_Networks.md#internal_junctions))

+In the [object locator menu](#locating_objects), activate the "Show internal Structures" checkbox to have them appear in the edge and junction locator dialogs.
+They are found at the end of the object list since their ID starts with a ':'.

 -----

 ## Investigation Stopping At Intersections